Qustodio Review 2024: Is This Parental Control App Right for Your Family?

 Calls and text messages

-Qustodio monitors calls and texts by scanning their content, including images and videos.
-The feature is available for both Android and iOS devices.
-With the feature activated, you can see who your child is calling or messaging, the duration of the calls, and whether the messages are incoming or outgoing.
+Qustodio monitors calls and texts, letting you see who your child is calling or messaging, the duration of the calls, and whether the messages are incoming or outgoing.
 You can also choose to see the full content of text messages.

 Web browsers